How to Secure a Safe and Drinkable Water for Survival

 • Protozoan Parasites.
 Cryptosporidium and Giardia are microscopic organisms that belong to this contaminant.
 They feed animals to reproduce.
 Upon drinking contaminated water that carries these organisms, the effects will be severe pain in the abdominal area and diarrhea.

 • Escherichia Coli.
 Commonly known as the E.Coli bacteria.
-E.coli contributes a role when it comes to a person's digestion process.
-But, once presented into the upper digestive part through drinking contaminated water, food poisoning is bound to happen.
+E.coli plays a role in a person's digestion process.
+However, food poisoning is bound to happen once presented in the upper digestive part through drinking contaminated water.

-• Heavy Metals.
-Examples are mercury, lead, zinc, arsenic, and more.
-Several health problems will be acquired if ever carried inside the body, such as kidney problems, nervous system damage, and even cancer.
+• Heavy Metals, such as mercury, lead, zinc, and arsenic, can cause several health problems if they are ever carried inside the body, including kidney problems, nervous system damage, and even cancer.

 • Pesticides.
 Inorganic chemical compounds are utilized for agricultural purposes.

 • Petroleum.
-Petroleum products such as Crude Oil contaminates our waters through leakages and spills.
+Petroleum products such as Crude Oil contaminate our waters through leakages and spills.

-There are a lot more contaminants present that can cause serious harm to our bodies of water.
+Many more contaminants can cause serious harm to our bodies of water.
 Other types include pharmaceutical drugs and medicines, industrial wastes, and sewage leaks.

 Fun Fact: Only 2.5% of the world's water is freshwater.

-That is why, whenever you go out for an adventure, it is best to be familiar and know how to filtrate and purify water.
-This is to ensure safe drinking water and prevent unnecessary sickness or infections.
+That is why it is best to be familiar with and know how to filter and purify water before going on an adventure.
+This will ensure safe drinking water and prevent unnecessary sickness or infections.

 Difference Between Filtration and Purification